My three most powerful musical experiences

 So I became a classical music devotee myself, had hundreds of LP records, then DVD albums, went to classical concerts and operas.
 And I had some very profound musical experiences.
 For instance I listened to Joan Sutherland from a very good seat at the Hamburg Opera, and spoke with her and her husband Richard Bonynge afterwards.
 They were very graceful and discussed music (and the city of Hamburg) with me for quite a while.
 I also mounted the stage after a Dietrich Fischer-Dieskau concert, and stood close to him as he sang Erlkönig, a Schubert song I have known and loved since my childhood.

-All the classical recordings, which are now copiously available on on YouTube, send chills down my spine.
+All the classical recordings, which are now copiously available on YouTube, send chills down my spine.
 There are too many to mention, but I will give you two examples: first listen to Yuja Wang play the Liszt version of Schubert’s Erlkönig.
-Or the following rendering of E strano from La Traviata — sorry Maria, Joan, Sumi Jo, this Korean soprano, Lee Myung-Joo, possesses a technical and artistic perfection I have not experienced in fifty years of listening to Violetta.
-Although: Maria Callas, pretending she will not take the final e-flat and then belting it out with full force … shiver, shiver.
+Or the rendering of E strano from La Traviata — sorry Maria, Joan, Sumi Jo, but Korean soprano Lee Myung-Joo possesses a technical and artistic perfection I have not experienced in fifty years of listening to Violetta.
+[The Myung-Joo video I watch at least once a month has unfortunately been taken down from YouTube.]
+Still, I have Maria Callas, pretending she will not take the final e-flat and then belting it out with full force … shiver, shiver.

 But let us come to the subject of today’s article, the most powerful musical experiences.
 None of the above, exhilarating as they were, are in the top three.
 The following surpasses them.